savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

     console.log(`beatles member count`, beatles.memberCount());
     ```

-1. Mark your work as complete and the work on the bonus
+1. Mark your work as complete and then work on the bonus

 ## Bonus